California Institute of the Arts: CalArts Extended Studies

 Delivering a customer-centric, Amazon-like experience is the gold standard for all businesses, and higher education institutions are no different.
 However, for postsecondary divisions like Extended Studies—who serve non-traditional students—the delivery of a great experience is critical to enrolling, retaining, winning back and driving a great experience for students that they tell others about.

-Implementing the Destiny One SLM software platform has allowed CalArts Extended Studies to transform and modernize its student experience across a number of channels.
+Implementing Lifelong Learning has allowed CalArts Extended Studies to transform and modernize its student experience across a number of channels.
 First, the implementation went beyond simply clarifying the admissions process—it made the CalArts Extended Studies website a machine designed to convert prospects into enrolled students.
-With Destiny One, students have the ability to browse offerings and register, or apply to enroll, right on the spot.
+With Lifelong Learning, students have the ability to browse offerings and register, or apply to enroll, right on the spot.

-Additionally, by leveraging Destiny One’s robust back-end and its capacity to configure and enforce its unique business roles, CalArts’ Extended Studies team can be sure that everything from waitlist management to incoming inquiries to prerequisite validation to course provisioning is automated and managed correctly.
+Additionally, by leveraging Lifelong Learning’s robust back-end and its capacity to configure and enforce its unique business roles, CalArts’ Extended Studies team can be sure that everything from waitlist management to incoming inquiries to prerequisite validation to course provisioning is automated and managed correctly.
 As a result, no student falls through the cracks or receives incorrect information at any time.

 Now they have a portal where they can log in and have control over their own information and that’s a huge benefit.

-Once enrolled, students can take advantage of the wide array of self-service options embedded within the Destiny One ecosystem to manage more of their own enrollment than ever before.
+Once enrolled, students can take advantage of the wide array of self-service options embedded within the Lifelong Learning ecosystem to manage more of their own enrollment than ever before.
 They can view their class schedule, their payment and enrollment history, manage different aspects of their engagement with the university and even access critical documentation—like their receipts and transcripts—through their individual portal.

 As a result, students are receiving more targeted communications from the institution that will keep them coming back for more—online or on-campus—over the course of their careers.

 The personalized experience is a hallmark of success for any 21st-century organization that serves customers.
-By leveraging Destiny One’s Student Lifecycle Management software platform, CalArts is delivering that robust experience to their Extended Studies students.
+By leveraging Modern Campus Lifelong Learning, CalArts is delivering that robust experience to their Extended Studies students.

 Creating Greater Agility and Flexibility